stduhpf/ComfyUI-WanMoeKSampler/README.md

-This repo was forked, due to the original not being maintained since it's creation, 2 months ago.
+This repo is a fork from the original, due to that not being maintained since it's creation.

 # KSampler for Wan 2.2 MoE for ComfyUI